Daily Diabetes Care Kit

 Ketone Testing Products

 This is for testing your urine for ketone, a chemical produced when there’s a shortage of insulin in your blood.
 The presence of ketone in the urine means the body is using body fat for energy instead of glucose because not enough insulin is available to use glucose.
+You can either use a ketone meter or strips.

-For treating hypoglycemia pack hard candy, fruit juice, regular soda, glucose tablets or gels.
+For treating hypoglycemia, pack hard candy, fruit juice, regular soda, glucose tablets, or gels.

 Glucagon Emergency Kit